Ticketholders To Filipino Festival FAHMfest Find Empty Parking Lot In San Pedro

 LOS ANGELES (CBSLA) — Ticketholders to a Filipino festival that was supposed to happen over the weekend are calling it the newest “Fyre Festival” after it was canceled without any notice to people who paid for tickets.

-FAHMFest was advertised on social media throughout the spring and summer, promising to be a “one-of-a-kind” festival celebrating Filipino food, music and fashion.
-According to the event page on feverup.com, general admission tickets were $115 for a two-day pass and $250 for a VIP two-day pass for people 21 and over.READ MORE: No Charges To Be Filed Against Chuck Liddell After His Domestic Violence Arrest
+FAHMFest was advertised on Facebook and Instagram throughout the spring and summer, promising to be a “one-of-a-kind” festival celebrating Filipino food, music and fashion.
+According to the event page on feverup.com, general admission tickets were $115 for a two-day pass and $250 for a VIP two-day pass for people 21 and over.READ MORE: L.A.
+County Board Considers Expanding Mental Health Services For LGBTQ+ Jail Population

 #FAHMfest just pulled a Fyre Fest today!!
 Went to a festival of empty parking lots 🤦🏻♂️ world class pinoy scam? 🇵🇭